keawe99/startup/notes.md

 ## React Notes

 For this deliverable, I had to download react and inject it into my current project.
 The initial set-up wasn't too challenging, especially since the directions walk us through it pretty easily.
 However, it took a while for the layout that I want to be created.
 It was a little challenging splitting up certain parts of my view pages into columns, so I created another separate view called latestDrops.
 From there, users can easily navigate to a page where the latest drops of sneakers will update.

+## React 2 Notes

+For this deliverable, I really wanted to focus on displaying the user's username on my landing page when they log in or create a username.
+I was able to do so implementing the useState and useEffect methods from React.
+I had to assign the username variable into the parent file (app.jsx), then create a function inside of username.jsx and pass the returned value into landingPage.jsx.
+I also did the same thing for loginPage.jsx.
+Next steps will be to verify if the user has an account and send them a verification email when I get there, but I will need to have my database handle that information.